Guide to Tripod’s 7Cs™ Framework

 TEACHING RESOURCES

-We’ve curated a set of teaching resources for Classroom Management.
+We’ve curated a set of teaching resources for Captivate.
 As you set goals and pursue professional learning opportunities, use these resource collections to access additional strategies, tools, and examples of effective practices in action.

 Teachers who are effective at classroom management foster orderly, respectful, and on-task classroom behavior.
 They create conditions that enable learning, including establishing a positive classroom climate, teaching self-management skills, monitoring student conduct, and redirecting unproductive behavior.
 Find resources offering classroom strategies that support the practice of organizing the classroom environment and using time efficiently.